ind4skylivey/lockb-xray/README.md

 ```

 ## Limitations / Notes
-- Future Bun lockfile versions may require parser adjustments.
+- Future Bun lockfile versions may need parser tweaks.
-- Mitigation policies (e.g., blocking registries) are left to your CI/CD or policy engine; we surface findings with clear severities.
+- Mitigation/enforcement is up to your policy layer; lockb-xray reports with severities and exit codes.